SirRandoo/ttk-docs/docs/_core_addons/toolkitraids.md

 ---

 {{ page.title }} is an addon for
-{% workshop id: site.data.mods.core.id, name: site.data.mods.core.name %}.
-This
+{% workshop id: site.data.mods.ccore.id, name: site.data.mods.ccore.name %}.
-addon creates raids when a streamer raids another streamer.
+This addon creates raids when a streamer raids another streamer.
 Viewers can join these raids and appear in-game as a raider.
 While viewers aren't able to modify, or otherwise inspect their raiders, they can still watch an in-game character attempt to raid the colony.

 We won't go over the settings menu for this addon as it has descriptions of what each setting does, but here's a picture of the settings menu for an idea of